midtown-ai/www/docs/glossary/s.md

 ## Specificity

  ~ true negative rate. = probability of a negative test given the patient is doing well.
 Specificity refers to the probability of a negative test, conditioned on truly being negative.

-Examples:
-  * How many healthy people were CORRECTLY identified as not having the condition.
+/// Examples | How many healthy people were CORRECTLY identified as not having the condition.
+///

 ```
 # P(Pos) = Probability of getting a positive test result